BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 The Data folder contains the text files for the saved weather and forecast data, the xml for the API key, the SQLite Weather.db file, and a sql script file showing how the tables are structured.
+I have been using [DB Browser for SQLite](https://sqlitebrowser.org/) to view, query, edit, and create the table for Weather.db.

 The Managers folder contains static classes with methods needed for app functionality.
 This was a good way to factor out and organize the methods needed for app functionality into classes.